Film rights: Options

 When producers option a script, they are purchasing the right to buy certain rights to intellectual property.
 A general option fee is 10% of the cost of the rights, should the producers manage to secure full financing for their project and have it "greenlit".
 Because few projects actually manage to be greenlit, options allow producers to reduce their loss in the event that a project fails to come to fruition.
 Should the project be greenlit, an option provides a legally binding guarantee to purchase the film rights.

 The contract for an option will specify the length of time it is valid for.
 If the producer is unable to have their project greenlit within the specified timeframe (e.g. two years), the option will expire.
 The rights holder can then put the previously optioned rights up for sale again.
 Or, the contract may allow the producer to renew the option for a certain price.

 Chain of title

 As it is common for scripts to be stuck in development hell, the options for a script may expire and be resold on multiple occasions.
 As well, producers who purchase an option and rework the script own the rights to their own derivative work, while the original rights holder owns the underlying rights.
 This lineage is referred to as the chain of title.
 This lineage can become cloudy if the underlying rights are divided.
 Producers may purchase the rights to a specific region (i.e. a country, the entire world, or the universe) and/or they may purchase ancillary rights such as merchandising rights.

 In some cases, it may be uncertain as to the exact owners of a particular version of a script and to the exact set of rights.
 It is important for an entertainment lawyer to determine how 'clean' a chain of title is.

+Life rights

+In the United States entertainment industry, "life rights", or "life story rights", are said to be acquired when a studio strikes a deal with a person so that supposedly only that studio can adapt their life story into an audiovisual work.
+Since real-life events and facts cannot be protected by copyright, an exclusive right to depict someone's life may not be granted.
+Rather, life story deals are made mainly to avoid lawsuits from the depicted subject for defamation or invasion of privacy by having them waiver liability claims, and also to secure their cooperation or access to their belongings that may help the production.
+Life rights have been described as a legal fiction.